Azure/AzOps/docs/wiki/Frequently-Asked-Questions.md

     "Core.MultipleTemplateParameterFileSuffix": ".x"
 ```
-AzOps module will evaluate each parameter file individually and try to find matching template by removing parameter file identifiers.
+AzOps module will evaluate each parameter file individually and try to find base template by matching (*regex*) according to `MultipleTemplateParameterFileSuffix` pattern identifier.
 ```
 scope/
 ├── template.x1.bicepparam